mapattacker/datascience/unsupervised.rst

           if percent > threshold:
               break

+  pca_explained(X, 0.85)
+  # 2 components at 61.64% explained variance
+  # 3 components at 77.41% explained variance
+  # 4 components at 86.63% explained variance

 Plotting the PCA-transformed version of the breast cancer dataset.
 We can see that malignant and benign cells cluster between two groups and can apply a linear classifier to this two dimensional representation of the dataset.